d-rk/checkin-system/README.md

 ## development

-this chapter discribes steps needed when developing the software.
+this chapter describes steps needed when developing the software.

 ### local dev environment setup